 The steam railway in this area first started in 1879, and it was part of the main north-south line in Australia.
 The first trains in this area were called The Afghan Express, the predecessors to today’s Ghan that runs from Adelaide to Darwin.
 Since 1973 work has slowly been undertaken to preserve and rebuild this line and the various engines and carriages that ran here.

-Some of the other trips include a full day trip from Port Augusta and back, and trips using the only “Coffee Pot” engine left running in the world and a Barwell Bull diesel engine trip too.
+Some of the other trips available include a full day trip from Port Augusta to Quorn and back, trips using the only “Coffee Pot” engine left running in the world, and a Barwell Bull diesel engine trip too.
 The train trips are seasonal, only running in winter because unfortunately the steam locomotive poses a very real fire risk during the hot, dry summer months.

 SteamRanger Heritage Railway